- Aging, sun exposure and smoking reduces collagen and elastin production within the body, causing loose, sagging, wrinkled skin.

 - Skin firming creams that offer SPF protection can limit skin damage caused by sun exposure.

-- Quitting smoking, adopting a healthy diet and getting enough sleep can prevent signs of aging.
+- Quitting smoking, adopting a healthy diet and getting enough sleep can help prevent signs of aging.

-Aging, excessive sun exposure and lifestyle choices negatively impacts the rate at which your body produces collagen and elastin.
-The loss of these components makes smooth skin wrinkled and fine lines visible while other areas of your skin may loosen and sag.
+Aging, excessive sun exposure and lifestyle choices negatively impact the rate at which your body produces collagen and elastin.
+The loss of these components causes smooth skin to wrinkle, loosen and sag, and fine lines to form.

 Skin tightening cream can encourage the production of collagen and elastin fibers.
 The best skin tightening creams will not only tighten your skin, but improve its overall look and feel, helping you look—and feel—younger.

 Effective skin tightening creams work by increasing skin hydration.“In addition to moisturizing, skin tightening creams can increase collagen and elastin,” says Dr. Steven Goldman, MD, a plastic surgeon with experience in skin tightening procedures.
 “Some creams, like those with hyaluronic acid, can also help promote skin cell turnover.”

 Although surgery penetrates deeper into the skin than skin tightening creams, creams are noninvasive, cost-effective and require no recovery time.